 Your drinks may be limited to a restricted menu – perhaps some beers, wines and soft drinks – so check before you book if you're after more choice.

-Look carefully at hotels offering all-inclusive rates at a property situated away from a town in their own campus, with excursions at extra cost – this isn't a good choice if you're a culture vulture.
+Look carefully at the rates for all-inclusive resorts situated away from a town in their own campus, with excursions at extra cost – this isn't a good choice if you're a culture vulture.
 One of the benefits of coastal campus resorts, however, is they often have their own stretches of beach and sun loungers for guests.

 If you're going to a campus resort, and transfers to and from the airport aren't included, make sure they're easy and affordable.